Tackling a New and Emerging Threat in Commercial Laboratories: Monkeypox Virus

 A Safer Solution for Comprehensive and Effective Decontamination of Laboratory Spaces

 CURIS System’s Hydrogen Peroxide Technology™ (HHP™) technology delivers a powerful combination of vaporous and micro-aerosolized hydrogen peroxide to each space for validated, repeatable results.
-HHP™ systems target even the highest level of pathogens,* including emerging viral pathogens like Monkeypox (a tier 1 enveloped virus) and can be found on the EPA’s Q list.
-CURIS automated disinfection offers remote portable systems which can be operated from outside of the laboratory space, providing a high-level safer mode of decontamination for staff.
-Additionally, fixed systems for integration into facilities can improve contamination control efforts by offering on demand biodecontamination to virtually any lab space.
-CURIS devices can provide high-level decontamination of a commercial laboratory space and achieve a 6-log reduction, targeting and penetrating deep within the plenums of difficult equipment that is used in the handling of Monkeypox samples like BSCs, centrifuges, and incubators without having to use caustic chemicals or manual cleaning.
-These high-level biodecontamination treatments can be easily validated in real time using Geobacillus stearothermophilus biological indicators.
+HHP™ systems target even the highest level of pathogens,* including emerging viral pathogens like Monkeypox (a tier 1 enveloped virus), and can be found on the EPA’s Q list.
+CURIS automated disinfection offers remote portable systems that can be operated from outside of the laboratory space, providing a high-level safer mode of decontamination for staff.
+Additionally, fixed systems for integration into facilities can improve contamination control efforts by offering on-demand biodecontamination to virtually any lab space.
+CURIS devices can provide high-level decontamination of commercial laboratory space and achieve a 6-log reduction, targeting and penetrating deep within the plenums of difficult equipment that is used in the handling of Monkeypox samples like BSCs, centrifuges, and incubators without having to use caustic chemicals or manual cleaning.
+These high-level biodecontamination treatments can be easily validated in real-time using Geobacillus stearothermophilus biological indicators.
 CURIS is no stranger to the world of high-level laboratory decontamination and has worked closely with well-established and trusted BSC and isolator manufacturers to ensure compatibility and maximum efficacy.
 CURIS System devices can also save your facility time and money by allowing for the simultaneous decontamination of both BSCs and the laboratory space.

 To learn more about how your commercial lab can implement CURIS System decontamination devices, read our study on the Decontamination of a Room, its Contents, and HEPA Filter.